flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ##### Squeezing performance {.tab}

 One of the drawbacks of load-store architectures led to ARM's code being very **sparse**.
 Competitors like x86 could perform the same tasks using smaller amounts of code, requiring less storage.
 Consequently, when Nintendo took a look at ARM's latest design, the ARM7, they weren't pleased with it.
 The size of ARM's instructions meant that hypothetical gadgets comprised of 16-bit buses with limited memory and storage - all to save cost and energy - would make the CPU inefficient and bottlenecked.
 Luckily, Dave Jaggar had just finished designing the ARM7 and wouldn't give up yet.
-During his commute after meeting Nintendo, he came up with a solution: The **Thumb instruction set** [@cpu-jaggar].
+During his commute after meeting Nintendo, he came up with a solution: the **Thumb instruction set** [@cpu-jaggar].

 Thumb is a separate instruction set that operates as an alternative mode within the CPU.
 It is comprised of a subset of the ARM instruction set, with instructions encoded into **16-bit words** (as opposed to 32-bit) [@cpu-thomas].
 Being 16-bit, Thumb instructions require **half the bus width** and occupy **half the memory**.
 To achieve this, it compromises in the following ways: